iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

       ↓
 Who or what was involved?
       ↓
-Where did the evidence come from?
+Which process executed?
       ↓
+What command did it run?
+      ↓
+What launched it?
+      ↓
+What did it launch?
+      ↓
+What files changed?
+      ↓
+Where did it connect?
+      ↓
+Did the connection succeed?
+      ↓
+Which identity was involved?
+      ↓
 What happened before and after?
       ↓
-What does the raw telemetry show?
+What does the raw telemetry prove?
       ↓
 Why did the detection trigger?
       ↓
-Does the detection logic make sense?
+Does the alert actually belong to this activity?
       ↓
-What explanation best fits the evidence?
+Is there evidence of continued compromise?
       ↓
+What explanation best fits all of the evidence?
+      ↓
-What action is actually justified?
+What response is actually justified?
 ```

-That is the mindset I am continuing to build as I go about documenting my investigations.
+That is the investigation and security engineering mindset I am continuing to develop across cybersecurity analysis, security operations, incident response, endpoint security, threat hunting, detection engineering, SIEM engineering, identity security, cloud security, and security engineering.